arthurhsu/rdb/BACKGROUND.md

 RDB is designed to work with all modern artifacts like Promises, Service Workers, etc. It also avoids problems of existing IndexedDB spec.

+RDB allows you to have fine control over transaction lifetime.
+In WebSQL, you have only one transaction callback function, and you are not allowed to do any asynchronous operation inside that callback function.
+This is not an issue for RDB (mostly, the transaction can still timeout if the async wait is too long).

 ### Problems of Existing IndexedDB?